SkyBlock-Central/SkyBlock-Core/README.md

 Please ensure that your code follows the existing coding style and conventions.

+For more information on how to contribute, please see the [CONTRIBUTING](https://github.com/SkyBlock-Central/SkyBlock-Core/blob/main/CONTRIBUTING.md) file.

 ## License

 SkyBlock-Core is licensed under the [Apache License 2.0](https://github.com/SkyBlock-Central/SkyBlock-Core/blob/main/LICENSE).
 See the `LICENSE` file for more information.